- CrashPlan for Home

 You may be prompted that another user on the device is signed in.
 If another user is signed in, it may prevent the CrashPlan app from uninstalling completely.
 Code42 recommends coordinating with other users to ensure all users are signed out of the account before continuing.

 If the uninstallation fails, follow Microsoft's instructions to fix problems that block programs from being installed or removed.

 Step 2: Reinstall the CrashPlan app

-- Download the latest version of CrashPlan for Home.
+- Download the latest version of CrashPlan for Home using the links below: